nhsconnect/gpconnect/pages/development/development_fhir_api_guidance.md

 - `[ODS_CODE]` is the [Organisation Data Service](https://digital.nhs.uk/organisation-data-service) code which uniquely identifies the GP Practice organisation

 - `[FHIR_VERSION_NAME]` refers to the textual name identifying the major FHIR version, examples being `DSTU2` and `STU3`.
-The FHIR Version name SHALL be specified in UPPERCASE characters.
+The FHIR Version name **MUST** be specified in UPPERCASE characters.

 - `[GPC_MAJOR_VERSION]` identifies the major version number of the GP Connect specification that the API is built to.

 - `[PROVIDER_ROUTING_SEGMENT]` enables providers to differentiate between GP Connect and non GP Connect requests (e.g. via a load balancer).
-If included, this optional provider routing segment SHALL be static across all the provider's GP Connect API endpoints.
+If included, this optional provider routing segment **MUST** be static across all the provider's GP Connect API endpoints.

-- The Service Root URL SHALL NOT contain a trailing `/`
+- The Service root URL **MUST NOT** contain a trailing `/`

-#### Example Service Root URL
+#### Example Service root URL

-The provider SHALL publish the Service Rot URL to Spine Directory Services, for example:
+The provider **MUST** publish the Service Root URL to Spine Directory Services, for example:

 `https://provider.nhs.uk/GP0001/DSTU2/0/gpconnect`

-Consumer systems are required to construct a [Service Root URL containing the SSP URL followed by the FHIR Server Root URL of the logical practice FHIR server](integration_spine_security_proxy.html#proxied-fhir-requests) that is suitable for interacting with the SSP service.
+Consumer systems are required to construct a [Service root URL containing the SSP URL followed by the FHIR Server root URL of the logical practice FHIR server](integration_spine_secure_proxy.html) that is suitable for interacting with the SSP service.
 API provider systems will be unaware of the SSP URL prefix as this will be removed prior to calling the provider API endpoint.

 The consumer system would therefore issue a request to the new version of the provider FHIR API to the following URL: